edthedev/edthedev.github.io/blog/minetest/mods.md

 `Farming Redo` adds so many crops.
 - Essential because it makes seeds from all kinds of crops spawn randomly when a player digs in grass

-`Legboat` adds a BabaYaga style boat with legs.
+`Legboat` adds a vehicle that climbs around on spider-like wooden legs.
 - Cheap (four sticks and a boat)
 - Practical.
 Allows traversing difficult terrain much more easily.
 - Stylish.
 Looks like a wooden boat with long wooden legs.